DarrenJAN/school-notes/3b/cs-343-notes.md

   - Get rid of the starvation:
     - Change something that HAS barging into something that does NOT have barging
     - How to use techniques to eliminate barging
+- Hardware vs Software:
+  - If you know how many threads, software solution is better

+#### 6.3.3 Barrier (Oct 24)

+- details:
+  - Synchronization lock; not a mutex lock
+  - Allows for temporal ordering
+  - Has memory; remembers things
+  - Works across tasks
+  - Uses a Coordinator: manage a bunch of workers,
+    - N threads ==> barrier must handle n + 1 threads, because we have a coordinator
+    - Coordinator lets the workers go back around, and initialize themselves, white IT does the close-down work.
+    - Else, with no coordinator, then workers might have to wait for last worker to arrive, and then they now ALL have to wait for close-down work (SLOW)
+  - Want to re-use threads, don't destroy them and create new ones
+- uBarrier
+  - Virtual void last() // called by last task to barrier
+  - Virtual void block() // wait for N threads to arrive
+  - reset(int) // reset number of tasks synchronizing; no one can be waiting
+  - No barging
+  - Inherit from it to specialize it
+  - Re-define last and block
+  - Good use case: matrix adder (sum of rows); make row adder tasks; add them up in order (1 to N); this is NOT adding them up in order of completion
+  - What if you add them up in order of completion?
+    - Sure, but we still delete them in sequential order, so critical path is still just as slow
+  - Example: page 112 and 113
+    - Accumulator: barrier
+      - After you block (wait for everyone else to finish), you wait, and then when you wake up, you kill the thread
+      - WARNING: an object should never delete itself
+      - So that won't work
+    - Adder: task

+#### 6.3.4 Binary Semaphore (Oct 24)

+- Details:
+  - 0 => closed; 1 => open; default = 1
+  - More powerful than sync lock because it has memory; in sync lock if you signal and no one is waiting, then that signal is wasted
+- P is to acquire; lock.P(); // waits if the semaphore counter is zero, gets it when its above 0, then it decrements it
+- V; increase the counter and unblock a waiting task (if present)
+- Synchronization: start with it closed
+- Mutual exclusion: start with it open
+- Implementation: same as mutual exclusion lock basically

+#### 6.3.5 Counting Semaphore (Oct 24)

+- Open, closed, other values too
+- ==You can have n tasks in the critical section==
+- Ex: a lock that allows 200 ppl into a classroom
+- Ex: allow 3 ppl into a bathroom at a time
+  - Still need locks on the individual stall doors
+  - Can use locks that allow multiple people into a bathroom
+  - And then use locks that only allow 1 person into a stall
+  - semaphoreVariable.V(x) // don't need to use a for loop
+- Ex: page 116
+- Implementation: if you let counter go negative, then it tells you how many ppl are waiting
+- uC++
+  - uSemaphore
+  - How to make it a binary one?

+#### 6.4 Lock Programming